-- 1) Increase the number of quality new, replicated, or expanded public charter schools serving the most at-risk student populations by at least 24 over the next 5 years. - 2) Position Nevada's Authorizer as a leader in authorizing quality and academic performance. - 3) Evaluate, collect, and disseminate widely the successes and lessons of highly-quality charter schools to impact the broader education system.
+1) Increase the number of quality new, replicated, or expanded public charter schools serving the most at-risk student populations by at least 24 over the next 5 years.

+2) Establish Nevada's charter sector as a leader in authorizing quality and academic performance.

+3) Evaluate, collect, and disseminate widely the successes and lessons of highly-quality charter schools to impact the broader education system.

 In carrying out these objectives, Opportunity 180 will provide subgrants to qualified charter school developers to provide financial support for the initial planning and implementation of opening, expanding, or replicating a public charter school.
-The Great Schools for Nevada CSP will be hosting two subgrant cycles in 2021, in the Spring and Fall.
+The Great Schools for Nevada CSP will be hosting one subgrant cycle in 2023.
 The Great Schools for Nevada CSP subgrant is a reimbursable grant, meaning that schools who are awarded the subgrant must first spend their own money and the Great Schools for Nevada CSP subgrant will reimburse costs in compliance with the subgrant.